W.Va. governor’s companies get millions in virus loans

-Billionaire West Virginia Gov. Jim Justice’s family companies received at least $6.3 million from a federal rescue package meant to keep small businesses afloat during the coronavirus pandemic, according to data released by the Treasury Department on Monday.
+Billionaire West Virginia Gov. Jim Justice’s family businesses received at least $11.1 million from a federal rescue package meant to keep small businesses afloat during the coronavirus pandemic, according to data released by the Treasury Department on Monday.

 Justice, a Republican, is considered to be West Virginia’s richest man through ownership of dozens of coal and agricultural businesses, many of which have been sued for unpaid debts.
-At least six Justice family businesses received the Paycheck Protection Program loans, including The Greenbrier Sporting Club, an exclusive members-only club attached to a lavish resort Justice owns called The Greenbrier.
+At least six Justice family entities received the Paycheck Protection Program loans, including the governor’s lavish resort The Greenbrier, as well as The Greenbrier Sporting Club, an exclusive members-only club linked to the resort.

 Justice acknowledged last week that his private companies received money from the program but said he did not know specific dollar amounts.
 A representative for the governor’s family companies did not immediately return an email seeking comment.
+At a news briefing Monday, Justice again said he was unsure of the dollar amount but added that he pushed for companies to take advantage of any federal virus relief programs.

+“I encouraged all business in our state to try to seek anything and everything that they could possibly seek from the federal government in regards to loans,” Justice said, adding that around $2 billion has come into the state from the federal package.

 The governor said he wanted to place his assets in a blind trust shortly after he was elected but has not done so.
 He maintains that his children are in control of the family business empire.
 Still, Justice has faced criticism throughout his time as governor from those who argue he is too focused on his private companies to perform his government duties.
 The governor has repeatedly pushed back on such claims.